rome/tools/website/src/_includes/docs/project-config.md

 ### `dependencies.exceptions`

-Custom exceptions that belong to the dependencies of the project.
+Exception rules for your dependencies that don't pass validation.

 #### `dependencies.exceptions.invalidLicenses`

-Sometimes rome might complain that one or more of your dependencies has invalid license.
+Sometimes Rome might complain that one or more of your dependencies has an invalid license.

 Optionally, you can insert the name of this invalid license here: